A Foodcentric Life

 Set-up and make the glaze

 • Pre-heat oven to 425°F. Cover a baking sheet with parchment paper or foil.
-Make the glaze by combining the maple syrup, oil, and spices.
+Make the glaze by combining the maple syrup, oil, spices, and salt.

 Slice acorn squash

 • Place a damp kitchen towel or board mat under a cutting board for stability.
-With a large, sharp, heavy knife, such as a 9"-10" chefs knife, lay the acorn squash on its side and slice a small piece off the top and bottom.
+With a large, sharp, heavy knife, such as a 8"-10" chefs knife, lay the acorn squash on its side and slice a small piece off the top and bottom.
 Stand the squash flat on end and cut through the center, splitting it in half.
-With a spoon, scoop seeds and fibers out and discard.
+With a spoon, scoop out the seeds and fiber and discard.

 Roast the squash